 • Reusable and eco-friendly

-They can be used multiple times, making them a greener solution compared to disposable boxes.
+They can be used repeatedly; hence, they are greener solutions compared to disposable boxes.

 • Waterproof